loomio/loomio/docs/en/development_handbook/setup_development_environment.md

 ```
 $ git clone https://github.com/sstephenson/rbenv.git ~/.rbenv
-$ echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bash_profile
+$ echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc
-$ echo 'eval "$(rbenv init -)"' >> ~/.bash_profile
+$ echo 'eval "$(rbenv init -)"' >> ~/.bashrc
-$ source ~/.bash_profile
+$ source ~/.bashrc
 ```
-You'll might need to replace .bash_profile with the name of your shell profile file - However .bash_profile is usually right.
+You'll might need to replace .bashrc with the name of your shell profile file.
 If you're unsure have a look for .profile files in your home directory to see what is in use and if in doubt read https://github.com/sstephenson/rbenv#basic-github-checkout and google/stackoverflow your way to the solution for your system.

 Test if rbenv is installed correctly:
 ```